Sparky4567/peekaboo/README.md

 ```

 # How do I...
 Authenticate myself in, huh?
+There is a special python file named auth.py dedicated especially for testing purposes

 Well...